-All extensions submitted to Magento Marketplace must pass the automated technical review as part of the extension submission workflow.
-Technical review helps to improve the quality of products on Magento Marketplace by checking for indications of plagiarism, malware, and adherence to Magento coding standards.
+All extensions submitted to Commerce Marketplace must pass the automated technical review as part of the extension submission workflow.
+Technical review helps to improve the quality of products on Commerce Marketplace by checking for indications of plagiarism, malware, and adherence to Magento coding standards.
 Developers whose extensions do not pass technical review receive a report of the results.
 After the issues are resolved, you are welcome to resubmit the extension.
-Extensions must pass technical review to receive a listing on Magento Marketplace.
+Extensions must pass technical review to receive a listing on Commerce Marketplace.

 When your extension entry is complete, you can submit your extension for technical review.
 During the process, we review the code according to technical guidelines, install and use the extension according to your documentation, and verify specifics from your submission form.
 You can track the status and progress of your extension submission through your Marketplace account.

 Important - Shared Packages: If your extension uses Shared Packages (or components), the packages must be ready and associated with your submission.
 You will not be able to submit your extension to Technical Review until the shared packages are available in your account.

 Before submitting an extension or theme for marketing review, conduct your own internal review of the content to make sure that it is ready for publication.

 - Review the technical guidelines to ensure that your extension meets Commerce Marketplace and Magento development requirements.

 - For theme extensions, verify all image, css, and code assets correctly load on the storefront.
 For feature / service extensions, make sure data and options follow coding standards, logging, etc.

 - All extensions must be secure, without viruses, malware, or vulnerabilities.